 Remember the old adage, “Your Mileage May Vary!”

-I was not paid by any vendor or manufacturer for these recommendations.
+I was not paid by any manufacturer for these recommendations.

 What Is The Best DE Razor?